 • Don’t be in a hurry to make buying decisions or to sign up for anything.
 There’s really nothing that ends on the camp including the ‘fun’ that seems to present itself like sudden fresh air.
 It’s just an initial reminder that undergrad life is over but that fact too will remain for the rest of your life.

-If you’re serving in a State you’re unfamiliar with, don’t bother trying to influence your posting.
-You’ll be surprised where wld turn out good for you.
+If you’re serving in a State you’re unfamiliar with.
+Don’t bother trying to influence your posting.
+You’ll be surprised where would turn out good for you.
 The State capital is not even always the best local government

 Err.. also, you know how final year seemed to fly past?
 Service year is shorter than that.
 Let that thought guide you in choosing what your time goes into. – Miss Tolulope Kumuy (@tolukumuyi)

-To those who will take these advices, may God help you, to those with stupid heads, May God help you, just remembered a girl on my camp that got drunk and was screaming, asking for penis, another confessed all the secrets she held in her heart about her past, mother… and a friend that turned into an unstoppable music box from the power of spiked punch, he still dosent remember till date..lool…
+To those who will take these bits of advice.
+May God help you.
+To those with stupid heads.
+May God help you.
+Just remembered a girl in my camp that got drunk and was screaming, asking for penis.
+Another confessed all the secrets she held in her heart about her past, mother… and a friend that turned into an unstoppable music box from the power of the spiked punch, he still doesn’t remember till date..lool…

 Incase of any question, kindly post it as a comment and I’ll reply swiftly.